 Private rented housing

-Help with paying deposit/rent
+Help with paying rent to a private landlord

 If you’re on a low income, whether you’re working or not, and need financial help to pay all or part of your rent, you may be able to get housing benefit/the housing element of universal credit.
 If you are renting a property or room from a private landlord, the local housing allowance is used to work out how much benefit you will get.

 The most local housing allowance you can get is the same as your eligible rent.
-Eligible rent includes:

 • rent for the accommodation

-• charges for some services, such as lifts, communal laundry facilities or play areas.
+• charges for some services, such as lifts, communal laundry facilities or play areas

 Even if it’s included in your rent, you won’t get any money to cover: